How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 Navigator is an advanced social selling tool that allows you to beat the competition by profiling your company and your employees, prioritizing your leads, and collaborating with your team.
 With Navigator, you can easily create a sales pipeline and view your activity reports to track your progress.

 LinkedIn Sales Navigator also lets you uncover the most relevant leads, create better-targeted ads, and measure the results.
-You can search for targeted leads based on your company, industry, and job title and then start building connections with them.
+You can search for targeted leads based on your company, industry, and job title and start building connections with them.
 The more connections you have, the more likely you are to be searched for by your target market – and sales teams can use these connections to reach out and try to start a relationship with these potential customers.

 How a Lead Generation Agency Can Help You Meet Your LinkedIn Sales Quota